Learn-Write-Repeat/UI-UX/UIUX-2/README.md

 # UI/UX -2

 Instructions
+ALL the folders which contains the task files should be under module folder
 1. First you need to upload topic folder under that you have to upload your task file
 2. Name of the file and folder should be same
 3. Name of the file and folder should be as follow: topic number(with subalphabet).
 Topic_Name.\